Chemical Bank: Acquisition history

-Electronic banking
+Electronic banking history

 Chemical was among the pioneers of electronic online banking.
 On September 2, 1969, Chemical installed the first automated teller machine (ATM) at its branch in Rockville Centre, New York.
 The first ATMs were designed to dispense a fixed amount of cash when a user inserted a specially coded card.
 A Chemical Bank advertisement boasted "On Sept.
 2 our bank will open at 9:00 and never close again."
 Chemical's ATM, initially known as a Docuteller, was designed by Donald Wetzel and his company Docutel.
 Chemical executives were initially hesitant about the electronic banking transition given the high cost of the early machines.
 Additionally, executives were concerned that customers would resist having machines handling their money.